2024

 Rajinder Singh Bio

 Rajinder Singh (b Ipoh, Malaysia) lives in Dublin, Ireland.
-Rajinder’s photography, video and performance work explore ideas around the vulnerable body and its pain, interrogating the economies of power that deny it space and shape.
+Rajinder’s poetry, paintings, photography, video, sculptures, installations and performance work explore ideas around the vulnerable body and its pain, interrogating the economies of power that deny it space and shape.
 Often focused on the power of ritual action in the construction of the social body, his practice uses choreography and performative objects to explore the ways the human body unfolds around various topographic and symbolic borders.2018

 The Irish Times Wed 21st Feb, "